Updated September 7, 2018 with additional members added to the Carnivora.

 considers Palaeosinopa (Matthew 1901, Paleocene, Fig. 1) a semi-aquatic pantolestid, one of several [purported] non-placental eutherian mammals.
-By contrast, the large reptile tree (LRT) nests Palaeosinopa between the raccoon, Procyon, and the seal, Phoca, both placental eutherian mammals.
+By contrast, the large reptile tree (LRT, 1281 taxa, Fig. x) nests Palaeosinopa with he seal, Phoca, both placental eutherian mammals.
+Sometimes paleontologists put too much weight on tooth shape, forgetting that marine mammals don’t have multi cusp molars.

 Dunn and Rose 2015 report,